SAP/spartacus-docs/_pages/dev/routes/disabling-standard-routes.md

 Then the configuration of `paths` will be used only to [generate router links]({{ site.baseurl }}{% link _pages/dev/routes/configurable-router-links.md %}).

-## Disabling generation of semantic router links
+## Disabling Generation of Semantic Router Links

 You can also disable by config generating router links for a specific page.
 For example: